Do you collect information from children under the age of 13?

 Now that you know the essentials of COPPA and its purpose, let’s look at whether your business is subject to this law, and how you can comply.

-2. Does COPPA Compliance Matter for My Business?
+2. Does COPPA Compliance Matter for Your Business or Website?

 COPPA applies to any business worldwide that collects personal information from children under 13 who reside in the US.